 However, this personal union is not to be understood, as some incorrectly explain it, as though the two natures, the divine and the human, were united with one another, as two boards are glued together, so that they realiter, that is, in deed and truth, have no communion whatever with one another.
 For this was the error and heresy of Nestorius and Samosatenus - - -

 On account of this personal union, which cannot be thought of nor exist without such a true communion of the natures, not the mere human nature, whose property it is to suffer and die, has suffered for the sins of the world, but the Son of God Himself truly suffered, however, according to the assumed human nature, and (in accordance with our simple Christian faith) [as our Apostles’ Creed testifies] truly died, although the divine nature can neither suffer nor die.
-(Formula of Concord, Sol.
-Decl.
-VIII, Trigl. p.
+(FC SD VIII, Trigl. p.
 1019 f.)

 all kinds of false doctrines that contrary to the Scripture teach, for example,

-– that Jesus only was an exceptionally noble and good man, who identified himself with the misery of man and took sides with the week and oppressed against those in power;
+– that Jesus only was an exceptionally noble and good man, who identified himself with the misery of man and took sides with the weak and oppressed against those in power;

 – that Jesus came to establish a visible kingdom on earth with peace, welfare and social justice;

 – that the moral-ethical valuations of Jesus, e.g., in the Sermon on the Mount, are the only essential and lasting things in His message;

 – that the death of Jesus was not a death of atonement, but an ordinary death of a martyr;

 – that the doctrine of the redemptive work of Christ is an invention of St. Paul or a pious construction afterwards;